wassimans/polkabind/README.md

 3. open examples/app/Android in Android Studio.

-3. Add the binary package:
+4. Add the binary package:

-  A. In your settings.gradle.kts (project root) make sure you have JitPack:
+  - In your settings.gradle.kts (project root) make sure you have JitPack:
   ```kotlin
     dependencyResolutionManagement {
       repositories {